 Take a glance at these two products (see images below).
 Both are very similar in size, product, and function.
 Both probably have similar manufacturing costs.
 Both are well ranked and show up on the first page in a search for “ring boxes.”
 Both have listings with multiple pictures.
 The only significant difference?

 One seller is making a whole lot more money.

 When you’re first pricing your own product, start high.
 Slowly lower the price over a few weeks, tracking sales.
-At the end, do a analysis of your profit.
+In the end, do an analysis of your profit.
 Did lowering the price bring in enough volume to make up the difference?
 Adjust the price accordingly.

 7 Common Beginner Mistakes